 What to do on Christmas Day: Skyview Atlanta

-Downtown is the place to be for Christmas Day.
-In addition to the Chinese Lantern Festival and ice skating, you can also go up in the Atlanta Ferris Wheel, Skyview Atlanta.
+Downtown is the place to be for Christmas Day, thanks to the Atlanta Ferris Wheel, Skyview Atlanta.

 What to do on Christmas Day: Movies